 The University of California San Francisco has selected Snøhetta and HGA to design the new Parnassus Research and Academic Building (PRAB) in San Francisco, California.
-Forming a collaborative partnership, Snøhetta will lead overall conceptual design for the building and surrounding public realm, including landscape and site improvements, while HGA will serve as the Executive Architect and Architect of Record, leading programming, planning, and project management, as well as the design of research lab and technical program spaces.
+Forming a collaborative partnership, Snøhetta will lead overall conceptual design for the building and surrounding public realm, while HGA will serve as the Executive Architect and Architect of Record, leading programming, planning, and project management, as well as the design of research lab and technical program spaces.
 One phase of a comprehensive planning process that is underway for a major renovation and expansion of the campus over the next decade, the PRAB project will anchor a redesigned west end of the campus and create a new public realm for the Cole Valley and Inner Sunset neighborhoods.

 A San Francisco institution for more than a century, UCSF’s Parnassus Heights campus is renowned for innovation in research and education.
 Bringing together scientists, students, and clinicians, the new PRAB project will replace UC Hall, UCSF’s oldest building at Parnassus Heights, which was built as the University of California’s first hospital in 1917.
 UCSF, assisted by Snøhetta and HGA, will be assembling the Design-Build team with local partners to carry out the project.
 Both firms will work with a wide-ranging, interdisciplinary design-build team from UCSF in an integrated design and construction center to support collaboration, public engagement, and the development of a holistic design.